 The key is to just get started, and keep your momentum.

-Once you are in the flow of writing the editing process will help you to become more concise and pull the pieces of your writing together for an outstanding literature review.
+Once you are in the flow of writing the editing process will help you to become more concise and pull the pieces of your literature review together and finish your Dissertation.